Ballantynes fire: Commission of enquiry

 A commission later determined that the fire response had been inadequate, and the building had not met fire regulations, though it had passed its last inspection four years earlier.
 The commission noted that the 30 minutes between the first call to the fire brigade and the point of flashover would have been enough time to evacuate everyone in the building without injury.
 Recommendations were made for changes in fire prevention and firefighting for all of New Zealand.
 Urgent changes were recommended for building regulations and fire safety requirements to prevent similar disasters.

 Business recovery

 After the fire, Ballantynes continued to trade from its undamaged building on Lichfield Street.
 The fire-damaged buildings were demolished and the main Ballantynes store was rebuilt on the corner of Colombo Street and Cashel Street.

 Legacy

 Fire and Emergency New Zealand uses the brevity code "K41" to indicate a fatality, in reference to the 41 people who died in the fire.

+The sequence of delays, errors and mistakes made by management was portrayed in the novel Gardens of Fire by historian and novelist Stevan Eldred-Grigg, who based the book on detailed research and interviews with survivors.

+Deborah Challinor's 2006 novel Fire is set in Auckland in 1953, but is based on the Ballantyne’s department store fire.

 A dramatisation of the fire, Ablaze, was directed by Josh Frizzell and screened by TVNZ in 2019.